“No, no, we are not satisfied, and we will not be satisfied until justice rolls down like waters and righteousness like a mighty stream.”

 - Indigenous recognition in the Constitution

 - A Republic

 - The entrenching of a Bill of Rights into the Constitution

 - Lower the voting age to 16, with a programme of teaching of Civics in schools

-We also believe strongly that prosperity should not be measure exclusively by growth in GDP.
+We also believe strongly that prosperity should not be measured exclusively by growth in GDP.
 We believe that measure ignores the well being of most of the citizens and pays little or no regard to the fragility of the planet.
-Rather we believe in steady state economics, which provides a basis for prosperity whist eschewing the ‘throw away’ society, which seeks to care for the planet and its people.
+Rather we believe in steady state economics, which provides a basis for prosperity whilst eschewing the ‘throw away’ society, and which seeks to care for the planet and its people.
 Our policy is based heavily on the work of economist Kate Raworth and in particular her work Doughnut Economics: Seven Ways to Think Like a 21st-Century Economist (Random House, London, 2017).
-We note also that several members of this party’s National Executive are signatories the petition issued by The Center for the Advancement of the Steady State Economy.
+We note also that several members of this Party’s National Executive are signatories to the petition issued by The Center for the Advancement of the Steady State Economy.

 - Universal affordable child care

 - We give a Gonski

 - Tightening of fee help where not warranted

 We will establish universal affordable child care.
 It will be funded by the savings in other areas of education (see below), and from savings gained via our immigration, law and justice and tax policies.